deckofdev/adkit-docs/docs/ad-formats/interstitial-ads.md

 ![Ad Break Type](../images/banner/12.png ":size=150 :class=center")

 2. Time/Request Break – how long (minutes/requests) interstitial will be locked from requests.
 3. End Break on Exit – Ad break will end when player exits app.
-If disabled, ad break will be active after restarting app.
+If disabled, ad break will be active after restarting app. **(Only when player exits using Application.Quit() method)**

 ##	Interstitial Mediation